 Cognitive psychology shows that we have many modules working simultaneously to produce any behavior and that we relate to people in many ways for many reasons.
 One basic function is coalitional intuition.
 This gives us feelings that guide our entrance into groups and our interactions with other groups.
 We automatically and immediately overestimate the qualities of those in our group even if it's composed of randomly chosen total strangers we met five minutes before.
-Likewise, we immediately underestimate the good qualities of those in other groups.
+Likewise, we immediately underestimate the good qualities of those in other groups, and always we heavily favor those who closely genetically related (kin selection or inclusive fitness which are other names for natural selection).

 This and many other automatisms guide and commonly rule individual behavior, groups, nations and the world, but hardly anyone had a real understanding of this until quite recently.
 So, it is not surprising that almost all of his sources from Plato to Kant to Habermas have been wandering around in the dark and that Wilber is frantically running from one to the other with a flashlight trying to help them find their way out of the woods.

 He notes (p199) that the only serious global social movement to date was Marxism but thinks its fatal flaw was reductionism.
 It seems far more cogent to note that, like virtually all of modern society (and most of his sources and to a significant extent this book), it denied (or ignored or failed to understand) human nature and basic biology.
 Nobody seems to notice that most social institutions and ideals, (including equality and democracy) have this same flaw.
 Debate on human nature, the environment and the future is endless, but reality is an acid that will eat through all fantasy.
 To paraphrase Lincoln, you can fool some of the people all of the time and all of the people some of the time but you can't fool mother nature anytime.
+The mob is programmed to accumulate resources and replicate their genes, and this means the collapse of civilization.
+Neomarxism, Diversity, Democracy, Islam, Hinduism, Buddhism, Christianity, Social Justice, and Human Rights are the means to this end and nothing can resist.